The Bankrate promise

 What are the types of reinsurance?

 Reinsurance sometimes involves shared premiums and risks of all policies generated by primary insurers — treaty reinsurance.
-Other times, reinsurance involves only losses above a certain threshold — facultative reinsurance.
+Other times, reinsurance involves only losses above a predetermined threshold — facultative reinsurance.

 Also known as obligatory reinsurance, treaty reinsurance establishes an agreement between the primary insurer and the reinsurance company.
 With treaty reinsurance, primary insurers cede certain risks and reinsurers assume them.
 Treaty reinsurance commonly involves an entire policy grouping like automotive coverage, for instance.